temporalio/samples-server/extensibility/metrics-handler/README.md

 ### Metrics reporter

-This sample shows how to inject a custom reporter that controls metrics reporting.
+This sample shows how to inject a custom metrics handler.

 ### Steps to run this sample
 1. Start up the dependencies by running the `make start-dependencies` command from within the main Temporal repository